We compare gorgeous hardwood floors and alternatives that look the same but cost a lot less.

 Price: Average RM8 per sqft.

-Instead of a photographic layer like laminated wood, engineered wood uses a slice of real wood for the top layer, with plywood making up the bottom layers.
+Instead of a photographic layer like laminated wood, engineered wood uses a slice of real wood for the top layer, with plywood making up the bottom layers, making it the most scratch-resistant flooring in the market.
 Because of this, scratches and light damage on engineered wood can be sanded down, but only several times in its lifespan.
 Different manufacturers use a varying thickness of the top layer wood, so check with your flooring specialist.

 Pros: Durable, but not as expensive as natural wood.